 Missouri - Generally, the timeframe for issuing refunds depends on when the return is filed and the incoming volumes.
 For returns filed in January with no problems noted, refunds can sometimes be issued within a week.
 However, refunds from returns filed in April can sometimes take 8 weeks, even if there is no problem with the return as the state manages its cash resources to meet all of its obligations.
 The timing of refunds is also affected by the Department’s measures to prevent identity theft and refund fraud.
 Refunds will only be issued when the Department has taken reasonable steps to ensure that the individuals claiming the refunds are not using stolen identities.

-Nebraska - Identity theft continues to be a concern.
-The Nebrasks Department of Revenud (DOR) utilizes fraud detection and verification processes to reduce refund fraud designed to protect all taxpayers filing Nebraska returns.
+Nebraska - Identity theft is a persistent, evolving threat.
+The Nebraska Department of Revenue (DOR) utilizes fraud detection and verification processes to reduce refund fraud designed to protect all taxpayers filing Nebraska returns.
 These steps may increase the amount of time needed to process income tax returns and issue tax refunds.
 DOR is committed to processing the tax returns efficiently while safeguarding taxpayer information.
 Please allow a minimum of 30 days to receive your refund if you e-file an error-free return.
-For paper returns, please allow a minimum of three months to receive your refund ifyou file an error-free return.
+For paper returns, please allow a minimum of three months to receive your refund if you file an error-free return.
 Your refund will generally be issued by July 15, if your return is filed by the April 15th due date.
+See our website for additional identity theft information.

 New Hampshire - No announced changes.